 “Interest Rate” shall mean the then effective U.S. prime rate of interest published under “Money Rates” by the Wall Street Journal™, plus two percent (2%) per annum, not to exceed the maximum rate allowed by law.

-“Master Agreement” shall mean a contract executed by the parties that (i) incorporates these General Terms and Conditions by reference, (ii) specifies the agreed selections of provisions contained herein, and (iii) sets forth other information required herein and any Special Provisions and addendum(s) as identified on Page 2 of the Master Agreement.
+“Master Agreement” shall mean a contract executed by the parties that (i) incorporates these General Terms and Conditions by reference, (ii) specifies the agreed selections of provisions contained herein, and (iii) sets forth other information required herein and any Special Provisions and addendum(s) as identified on Pages 1 and 2 of the Master Agreement.

 “Month” shall mean the period beginning on the first Day of the calendar month and ending immediately prior to the commencement of the first Day of the next calendar month.

-“Moody’s” shall mean Moody's Investors Service, Inc.™, or its successor-in-interest.
+[Only used in Qualified Institution]

 “Notice(s)” shall have the meaning ascribed to it in Sections 9.1 and 9.2.